 Who is my Michigan emergency contact?

 Does someone in addition to your spouse know where these papers are kept?
-Consider making a list of such documents and records, and on the list state how these documents can be found.
+Consider making a list of such documents and records, and on the list, show where to locate these documents.
 Inform an attorney, CPA, relative, or family friend where this list is kept.
 The general idea is that someone not living in your residence knows about this list and how to access it.
 This decision requires a certain comfort level, and you alone can make that determination.